-Article IV, Section 8, of Alaska's Constitution establishes the membership of the Council as three non-attorney members appointed by the Governor and confirmed by the Legislature, three attorney members appointed by the Board of Governors of the Alaska Bar Association, and the Chief Justice of the Supreme Court of Alaska who serves, ex officio, as Chair.
-The Chief Justice shall vote only when to do so could change the result, a situation that occurs rarely.
+Article IV, Section 8, of Alaska's Constitution establishes the membership of the Council as three non-attorney members appointed by the governor and confirmed by the legislature, three attorney members appointed by the Board of Governors of the Alaska Bar Association, and the Chief Justice of the Supreme Court of Alaska who serves, ex officio, as Chair.
+Council bylaws direct that the Chief Justice votes only when to do so could change the result, a situation that rarely occurs.
 The Constitution provides that all appointments to the Council shall be made "with due consideration to area representation and without regard to political affiliation."
-A majority of both houses of the Legislature must confirm the non-attorney appointments, while the Board of Governors of the Alaska Bar Association appoints the attorney members after conducting advisory elections among Bar members within local judicial districts.
+A majority of both houses of the legislature must confirm the non-attorney appointments, while the Board of Governors of the Alaska Bar Association appoints the attorney members after conducting advisory elections among Bar members within local judicial districts.
 Members serve six-year, staggered terms.
 They serve as volunteers and receive no compensation other than reimbursement for travel expenses.